Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 A service class defines an abstract interface to a set of operations.
 A concrete service provider implements this interface.
-A separate service locator provides access to the service by finding an appropriate provider while hiding both the provider\'s concrete type and the process used to locate it.
+A separate service locator provides access to the service by finding an appropriate provider while hiding both the provider's concrete type and the process used to locate it.

 ## When to use it